milankinen/cuic/doc/chrome.md

 Once you've obtained a Chrome instance, you have three different options to use it in `cuic.core` functions:

-1. Pass it directly to each function invocation
+1. Pass it directly to each function invocation (`cuic`'s query functions allow defining the browser explicitly, binding the retrieved element to the used browser.
+See *"Multi-browser testing"* for more details).
-2. Use dynamic `cuic.core/*browser*` variable and Clojure's `binding` macro.
+3. Use dynamic `cuic.core/*browser*` variable and Clojure's `binding` macro.
    This is the recommended option for test runs (see [testing guide](./tests.md) for more details).
-3. Set it globally as the default browser with [cuic.core/set-browser!].
+4. Set it globally as the default browser with [cuic.core/set-browser!].
    This is the recommended option for REPL (see [REPL setup](./repl.md) for more details).